tianyi-asapp/lm-teacher/README.md

 # Sales Simulator

-This repo contains the code to finetunes a GPT-2 model on ASAPP sales dialogue data.
+This repo contains the code to finetune a GPT-2 model on ASAPP sales dialogue data.

 ## Data